faraz-ali/node.js/README.md

 # node.js
-A web application that features communication between a mysql and a mongoDB server.
+A node.js application that features communication between a mysql and a mongoDB server.

+Can store products in MongoDB, and Orders in mySQL.
+Whean searching and querying, the queries are executed across both data stores.